What is Hiatal Hernia?

 - Vomiting blood

 - Passing black stool, which is often a sign of gastrointestinal bleeding

 The symptoms of a hiatal hernia can mimic those of a heart attack.
 In fact, many people only realize they have a hernia when they seek treatment for what they think is a cardiovascular event.
-For example, chest pains that radiate to the back, neck and arms can occur during heart attacks and as a result of a hernia.
-During a heart attack, however, people may also experience jaw ache, pain located mostly in the shoulders and arms, heart palpitations, sweating and extreme weakness or fatigue (x).
-Chest pains are always a cause for concern, so when in doubt, seek help right away.
+For example, chest pains that radiate to the back, neck and arms can occur during heart attacks and because of a hernia.
+However, during a heart attack, people may also experience jaw ache, pain located mainly in the shoulders and arms, heart palpitations, sweating and extreme weakness or fatigue. (x) Chest pains are always a cause for concern, so seek help right away when in doubt.

-Also, see a doctor if you are vomiting blood, experiencing palpitations, feeling faint, having a persistent cough or fever, experiencing shortness of breath, having dark, tarry stool or unable to swallow liquids or solids.
+Also, see a doctor if you are vomiting blood, experiencing palpitations, feeling faint, having a persistent cough or fever, experiencing shortness of breath, dark tarry stool, or inability to swallow liquids or solids.

 Causes of Hiatal Hernia

 Several factors can cause the stomach to herniate through the hiatus.
 Women who are pregnant, people over 50 and smokers are more likely to experience one.
 Sudden physical exertion like coughing, vomiting or lifting something heavy can cause it as well. (x)

 With a hiatal hernia, you may not experience symptoms.
 Therefore, you don’t seek treatment.
 However, you may experience symptoms such as recurring heartburn and acid reflux.
 You can treat it with diet and lifestyle adjustments, medication, dietary supplements and surgery.
 Take a moment to talk to your doctor about the possibility of having a hiatal hernia and ask about proper measures to relieve symptoms.